• Skip to content

 • Disability

-Many things can cause a limp.
+Many things can cause children to limp.
 The causes often vary according to age.
+In most cases, limping is caused by something mild that goes away on its own.

 A limp can change the way your child’s muscles work.
 It might make the muscles ache because they’re under increased strain.